artsmia/artstories.md/stories/no-pictures-please.md

 <video src='http://cdn.dx.artsmia.org/videos/marco-brewer.mp4'></video>

-Marco Breuer, as seen—or not seen, rather—in this video of New Pictures 2: Marco Breuer opening at the Minneapolis Institute of Arts in 2010, makes a conscious effort not to have his picture taken.
+Marco Breuer, as seen—or not seen, rather—in this video of New Pictures 2: Marco Breuer opening at the Minneapolis Institute of Art in 2010, makes a conscious effort not to have his picture taken.
 He is interested in what defines a photograph, but not in being defined by photography.
 He wants viewers to focus on his photographs as images, not to perceive his imprint on them.

 ---